UIC-Makerspace/FaceShield/README.md

 ![Finished](https://github.com/UIC-Makerspace/FaceShield/blob/master/images/FlatandFinished.png)

 ----
 Material used is 0.005" PET sourced from McMaster Carr.
-The design should accomodate other thicknesses of PET or even other materials.
+The design should accommodate other thicknesses of PET or even other materials.
 We also tested the design with 0.010" PET and 0.010" Cellulose Acetate.

-We have tested the materials with hospital sanitatizers (1 cup : 1 gallon bleach; CaviWipes).
-Both PET and Cellulose Acetate have held up to many rounds of sanitation without adverse effects.
+We have tested the materials with hospital sanitizers (1 cup : 1 gallon bleach; CaviWipes).
+Both PET and Cellulose Acetate have held up through many rounds of sanitation without adverse effects.

 The inspiration for this design came from: https://docs.google.com/document/d/1h6WlkQmBpClYxl8ALhX6QgyC4MXv_gm_8CsJsMSeZTI/edit